niltonc/color-game/README.md

 - 💖 **Prettier** - Opinionated Code Formatter
 - 🚫 **lint-staged** - Run linters against staged git files
 - 💅 **Styled Components** - Use the best bits of ES6 and CSS to style your apps without stress
+- 🚥 **Zustand** - A small, fast and scalable bearbones state-management solution using simplified flux principles.

 ### 🚀 Getting started